Anne Waldman: Career

 During the 1960s, Waldman became part of the East Coast poetry scene, in part through her engagement with the poets and artists loosely termed the Second Generation of the New York School.
 During this time, Waldman also made many connections with earlier generations of poets, including figures such as Allen Ginsberg, who once called Waldman his "spiritual wife."
 From 1966 to 1968, she served as assistant director of the Poetry Project at St. Mark's; and, from 1968 to 1978, she served as the Project's Director.

 In the early 1960s, Waldman became a student of Buddhism.
 In the 1970s, along with Allen Ginsberg, she began to study with the Tibetan Chogyam Trungpa Rinpoche.
 While attending the Berkeley Poetry Conference in 1965, Waldman, with poet Lewis Warsh, was inspired to found Angel Hair, a small press that produced a magazine of the same name and a number of smaller books.
 It was while she was attending this conference that she first committed to poetry after hearing the Outrider poets.

 In 1974, with Trungpa, Ginsberg, and others, Waldman founded the Jack Kerouac School of Disembodied Poetics at the Naropa Institute in Boulder, Colorado (now Naropa University), where she remains a Distinguished Professor of Poetics and the Director of Naropa's celebrated Summer Writing Program.

 In 1976, Waldman and Ginsberg were featured in Bob Dylan's film Renaldo and Clara.
 They worked on the film while traveling through New England and Canada with the Rolling Thunder Revue, a concert tour that made impromptu stops, entertaining enthusiastic crowds with poetry and music.
-Waldman, Ginsberg, and Dylan were joined on these caravans by musicians including Joan Baez, Joni Mitchell, Eric Anderson, and Joe Cocker.
+Waldman, Ginsberg, and Dylan were joined on these caravans by musicians including Joan Baez, Joni Mitchell, Eric Andersen, and Joe Cocker.
 Waldman reveled in the experience, and she often thought of recreating the poetry caravan.
 Although her work is sometimes connected to the Beat Generation, Waldman has never been, strictly speaking, a "Beat" poet.
 Her work, like that of her contemporaries in the 1970s New York milieu of which she was a vital part—writers such as Alice Notley and Bernadette Mayer, to name only two—is more diverse in its influences and ambitions.
 Waldman is particularly interested in the performance of her poetry: she considers performance a "ritualized event in time", and she expresses the energy of her poetry through exuberant breathing, chanting, singing, and movement.
 Waldman credits her poem "Fast Speaking Woman" as the seminal work that galvanized her idea of poetry as performance.
 Ginsberg, Kenneth Koch, and Lawrence Ferlinghetti all encouraged her to continue to perform her poetry.